MoralisWeb3/MoralisDocumentation/moralis-dapp/getting-started/create-a-moralis-dapp.md

   serve it to clients such as web and mobile apps
 ---

-# 🚀 Create a Moralis Dapp
+# 🚀 Create a Moralis Dapp (DEPRECATED)

+{% hint style="warning" %}

+The Moralis Server has been deprecated and you should now self-host your own server.
+To self-host, follow this guide [here](self-hosting-moralis-server/self-hosting-moralis-server.md).

+If you are only using Moralis for its APIs, check out our latest documentation [here](https://docs.moralis.io).

+{% endhint%}

 ### What is a Moralis Dapp?